liavisintin/TK_TeA/README.md

 ![Repository model](https://github.com/user-attachments/assets/8139ff67-4d38-4e4a-b0ce-dcc7e2f1b02e)

 Finally, the original model describes the concentrations/quantities of mycotoxin and metabolites in the different compartments independently.
 However, the analysis of real samples provides quantification for unmodified TeA and total (modified + unmodified) TeA.
-Therefore, the model was modified to obtain as outputs the same concentrations/quantities measured experimentally.Additional details about the toxicokinetic trial performed and collection of experimental data can be found in the paper associated with this GitHub (**submitted**).
+Therefore, the model was modified to obtain as outputs the same concentrations/quantities measured experimentally.Additional details about the toxicokinetic trial performed and collection of experimental data can be found in the paper associated with this GitHub (https://www.nature.com/articles/s41370-025-00746-6).

 __Original model__
 ```